Lack-Zillions-Over/crypto/README.md

 ## API

+`Crypto.setStrategy(strategy: Strategy): void`

+> Define the strategy to use for storage and retrieval of the IV and tag

 `Crypto.encrypt(txt: string, password?: string): Promise<string>`

 > It encrypts a string using a password and saves the encrypted string, the initialization vector, and the authentication tag to the database